crawl/crawl/crawl-ref/docs/crawl_manual.rst

 The Abyss is beyond Zot's comprehension, and adventurers there are safe from it (albeit subject to many other hazards).
 The Hells, along with their Vestibule, are a single area as far as Zot is concerned.
-Adventurers who hold the Orb of Zot are forever immune to Zot's power.
+Rumours claim there are ways to escape Zot's pursuit forever, but what magics could be mighty enough to forestall such an implacable entity?

 Seeded play
 ========================================